biblehong/8-Week-SQL-Challenge/Case Study #2 : Pizza Runner.md

     <img src="https://github.com/user-attachments/assets/3e8e0423-3ef2-4786-9110-ecf7d61bd159" alt="Case Study #2: Pizza Runner" width="130" height="70">

-    - Only 1 pizza order had both exclusion and extra
+    - Only 1 pizza order had both exclusion and extra.

 9. What was the total volume of pizzas ordered for each hour of the day?
     ```sql